BTZ Black Hole Entropy in Loop Quantum Gravity and in Spin Foam Models: Conclusions

-We have seen that loop quantum gravity and spin foam calculations lead to the same result.
+We have seen that loop quantum gravity and spin foam calculations both lead to proportional results.
 This really implies a very nice result since it suggests what is always expected; that loop quantum gravity and spin foams are truly the same theory.

-\danger{Acknowledgements} I want to thank Marc Geiller for pointing me to an important issue which led me to the definition of the entropy related to $\lambda$ of formula $(12)$ in this updated version.
+It also suggests that the approach we are considering with spin foam models is really in the right direction.

+However, even if all this sounds really good to us, there is still a lot of work to do.
+For instance, in \cite{gi} it was found that the entropy was proportional to the length of the horizon but the $1/4$ factor did not appear, but it was free from the $1/\lambda$ factor of formula $(15)$ of the present paper.

+Let us make a comparison from the formula we obtained here (formula $(15)$) and the one obtained in \cite{gi}.
+The entropy obtained in $\cite{gi}$ is given by

+We followed the procedure of \cite{fgnp} by taking a Wick rotation of the expectation value of formula $(10)$, and the calculation led us to recover the $1/4$ factor but a $1/\lambda$ factor appeared in the formula.

+At the moment we do not know how to handle this factor in a different way.
+Therefore it is necessary to develop a way to calculate the entropy in order to recover the exact value, without the $1/\lambda$ factor.

+It is also worth mentioning that in the calculation of \cite{gi} (formula $(16)$) the entropy was dominated by small spins, whereas according to loop quantum gravity \cite{fgnp}, it is the large spins which dominate the entropy.
+In the present paper we have agreed with the loop quantum gravity calculation at least in that direction since after considering the Wick rotation we have freed ourselves from the spin dependence of formula $(16)$.

+Even with the problem of having a $1/\lambda$ factor in our present calculation, we can say that we have make an improvement to the entropy calculation in the spin foam model version; inspired by the Wick rotation introduced in \cite{fgnp}.

+\danger{Acknowledgements} I would like to thank Marc Geiller for many helpful discussions.
+I also would like to thank the referee for his/her excellent criticisms and helpful comments, which highlighted some very challenging issues, overall leading to an improved work .
+Finally, I am grateful to Luke W. Sciberras who helped me with the clarity of this paper.